arminbiere/gimsatul/README.md

 ## Preprocessing

-As far preprocessing is concerned equivalent literal substitution, subsumption including strengthening and of course bounded variable elimination are simply run before solvers are cloned to share original irredundant clauses.
-Inprocessing is scheduled in form of failed literal probing and vivification locally in each solver thread.
+As far preprocessing and inprocessing is concerned equivalent literal substitution, subsumption including strengthening and of course bounded variable elimination are first run before solvers are cloned to share original irredundant clauses.
+The same code is used to simplify the the formula in regular intervals.
+This requires all solvers to synchronize.
+Then one thread runs the global single-threaded simplification code.
+Further inprocessing is scheduled in form of failed literal probing and vivification locally within each solver thread.
 It would also be useful to parallelize preprocessing, which currently is only run in a single thread initially before cloning and starting the solver threads.

 ## Naming